CIVIL DISCOURSE WHISPER COURSE

 Here’s how the Whisper Course format works:

 - On Mondays, participants receive an email from email@example.com with study materials and an exercise to do on your own.
+(The Fall course will launch on a Tuesday, after the Labor Day holiday.)

 - On Wednesdays, participants get another email with more materials, a practice activity to reinforce the concept, and an invitation to anonymously share their reflections on the exercises.